 At December 31, 2015, the Company's preferred stock investment in ContraVir Pharmaceuticals was categorized as Level 3 as there were significant unobservable inputs.
 The valuation of the investment at December 31, 2015 was calculated on an as if converted to common share basis with a discount for lack of marketability applied due to the 18 month restriction from the date of the investment on selling the converted common shares, which ended on June 17, 2016.
 An option pricing model was used to determine the discount for lack of marketability of 10% at December 31, 2015.
 The key unobservable inputs used in the option pricing model at December 31, 2015 were (i) exercise price - \$1.54, (ii) dividend yield - 0%, (iii) expected holding period - 0.46 years, (iv) risk-free rate - 0.44%, and (v) volatility - 75%.
 On September 30, 2016, the Company converted its preferred stock investment in ContraVir into 1,071,429 shares of ContraVir common stock, which was categorized as a Level 1 asset and valued based on ContraVir's common stock value.
 The Company evaluates, among other things, the duration and extent to which the fair value of a security is less than its cost; the financial condition of the issuer and any changes thereto; and the Company's intent to sell, or whether it will more likely than not be required to sell, the security before recovery of its market value.
-The Company does not currently intend to sell, and is not more likely than not to be required to sell, its investment in ContraVir before recovery of its market value.
-The change in valuation for the years ended December 31, 2016 and 2015, primarily based on changes in the fair value of ContraVir common shares, was recorded to unrealized (loss) gain on investments, net in the Consolidated Statements of Operations and Comprehensive Loss.
+For the years ended December 31, 2016 and 2015, the Company did not intend to sell, and was not more likely than not to be required to sell, its investment in ContraVir before recovery of its market value, therefore the changes in the fair value of ContraVir common shares was recorded to unrealized (loss) gain on investments, net in the Consolidated Statements of Operations and Comprehensive Loss.